xzl01/containerd/docs/ops.md

    containerd [global options] command [command options] [arguments...]

 VERSION:
-   v1.0.0-alpha3-36-ge9b86af
+   v1.7.0-beta.0

+DESCRIPTION:

+containerd is a high performance container runtime whose daemon can be started by using this command.
+If none of the *config*, *publish*, *oci-hook*, or *help* commands are specified, the default action of the **containerd** command is to start the containerd daemon in the foreground.

+A default configuration is used if no TOML configuration is specified or located at the default file location.
+The *containerd config* command can be used to generate the default configuration for containerd.
+The output of that command can be used and modified as necessary as a custom configuration.

 COMMANDS:
-     config   information on the containerd config
-     help, h  Shows a list of commands or help for one command
+   config    information on the containerd config publish   binary to publish events to containerd oci-hook  provides a base for OCI runtime hooks to allow arguments to be injected. help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value, -c value     path to the configuration file (default: "/etc/containerd/config.toml") --log-level value, -l value  set the logging level [debug, info, warn, error, fatal, panic] --address value, -a value    address for containerd's GRPC server --root value                 containerd root directory --help, -h                   show help
+   --config value, -c value     path to the configuration file (default: "/etc/containerd/config.toml") --log-level value, -l value  set the logging level [trace, debug, info, warn, error, fatal, panic] --address value, -a value    address for containerd's GRPC server --root value                 containerd root directory --state value                containerd state directory --help, -h                   show help
    --version, -v                print the version

 ```

 While a few daemon level options can be set from CLI flags the majority of containerd's configuration is kept in the configuration file.